ImCocos/ritatop/DOC.md

 # for annotations
 from osscs.backend.models import Message, MessagePreparer, User
 # To create, encode, sign messages
-from osscs.cryptography.core import Encryptor, KeyLoader, Decryptor, SignatureVerifier
+from osscs.cryptography.core import SignatureFabric, Encryptor, KeyLoader, Decryptor, SignatureVerifier
 # to encode, decode, load data; to create and verify signatures